mjwelchphd/GalaxyRevisited/README.md

 #### <a id="040b70f9-1910-43ec-b622-5cf79890c84f">Accessing From A Browser</a>

-If you have GalaxyRevisited running on a local Linux or macOS computer that has a browser, visit http://localhost:8080/ in your browser.
+If you have Galaxy Revisited running on a local Linux or macOS computer that has a browser, visit http://localhost:8080/ in your browser.
 You should see the Hello Vapor! message.

 If the build completed, try running the app.
 It should look like this: